nimble-platform/k8s/README.md

   ```

-  * You ingress should be as following:
+  * Your ingress should be as following:

 ```
 apiVersion: extensions/v1beta1